Reviewed by Lisa Blohm, PhD, MSN, RN

 - Iodine: As we mentioned earlier, iodine is essential to the production of thyroid hormones so try eating more fish, seaweed, dairy, and eggs!

 - Selenium: This mineral helps activate the thyroid hormone and can be found in foods like Brazil nuts, sunflower seeds, pinto beans, and salmon!

 - Zinc: Like selenium, this mineral supports thyroid hormone production and even helps to balance thyroid hormones within the body.
 Foods rich in zinc include meat, shellfish, legumes, and whole grains!

 - Gluten: Gluten can inhibit the function of your thyroid, but only if you have a gluten sensitivity!
-If you’re unsure, you can determine this by a blood test or you can try to eliminate gluten for a short period of time to see if anything changes.
+If you’re unsure, you can determine this by a blood test or you can try to eliminate gluten for a short period of time to see if any symptoms improve.